skahal/Buildron/docs/creating-a-mod-tutorial.md

 If you want expose some preferences to let Buildron's user select about your bot, you can use ModContext.Preferences property.
 You can register a preferences with the RegisterPreferences methods.
 It's recommended that you register your mod preferences as first things on Initialize method.

-You can read your preferences usen ReadValue methond on same ModContext.Preferences property.
+You can read your preferences usen ReadValue method on same ModContext.Preferences property.
 In most of case you should only read preferences after the CIServerConnected event be raised.

-###